 Customers Prefer Live Agents

 Some customers do not like the experience of feeling as though they must ‘talk to a machine’.
-Customers prefer live chat vs chatbots.
+Customers prefer using live chat vs chatbots.
 Brands will have to be able to balance these consumer needs with their desire for efficiency.
 One potential solution might be to offer a ‘select 0 to speak with an operator’ option for those who want to skip over the automated menu options.

 Menus Are Confusing